thegameofcode/cucumberly/README.md

 ### Run tests

 Make sure you have a mongodb instance running.
-Launch manually the server and ...
+**Important:** Launch manually the server before run the acceptance tests.

 ```
 npm run acceptance